HammadRafique29/Scraping-Flight-Data-From-Hotwire/README.md

-# Web Scraping with Selenium WebDriver
+# Scraping Real Time Flight Data From Hotwire

-This repository contains a web scraping tool that utilizes **Selenium WebDriver** with the latest version of FireFox to scrape data from the web.
-The tool supports proxy rotating and manual user agents for additional privacy and flexibility.
+This repository contains a web scraping scripts plus tools to get flights data from Hotwire website.
-This is the initial build of script using proxy rotating, user agents and other techniques to stay anonymous.
-I am know this is the not professional script but will be useful for moderate scraping.

 ## Requirements

 The following dependencies are required to run the web scraping tool: